My Talking Stick…

 Christopher C. Mitchelmore

-Posted on June 29, 2011, in Tradition and tagged canada, Ethnicity, FINALY, Happy Valley – Goose Bay, Indigenous People, Labrador, Labrador Flag, Newfoundland and Labrador, talking stick.
+Posted on June 29, 2011, in Culture and tagged canada, Ethnicity, FINALY, Happy Valley – Goose Bay, Indigenous People, Labrador, Labrador Flag, Newfoundland and Labrador, talking stick.
 Bookmark the permalink.
 Leave a comment.